peirano357/rosterbots/README.md

 Online API endpoints documentation: http://dev3.innvatis.com/APISpecificationDoc.html

+You can also test the API endpoints in the online version sending HTTP reuests to http://dev3.innvatis.com/api/SOME_ENDPOINT following the API documentation

 # unit tests
 You can find some Unit Tests created with PHPUnit in the folder "/api/tests".
 In order to excecute them you will need to use PhpUnit framework.
 This project has been created and tested in a PHP 5.5 server.
 Apache version 2.4.9.